-Successful Sponsorship Licence application for a medical start-up
+Successful Sponsor Licence application for a medical start-up

-Our business immigration team was approached by a medical start up that looked to hire a specific overseas candidate.
+Our business immigration team was approached for a Sponsor Licence application by a medical start up that looked to hire a specific overseas candidate.
 The start up had developed a new product for healthcare professionals, thereby requiring a person with a very specific skill-set to effectively manage their business development.

 Since the employee was based overseas, the company was required to ensure that they could move to the UK.